-Conserve the Quality of Residential Neighborhoods Through Zoning Enforcement and Code Enforcement and Reduce Loss of Housing outdoor storage of junk and rubbish, and substandard or illegal buildings, in order to protect and improve the integrity and stability of existing neighborhoods.
+Conserve the Quality of Residential Neighborhoods Through Zoning Enforcement and Code Enforcement and Reduce Loss of Housing

+C4.
+Vehicle Abatement and Substandard Housing: The County will actively enforce existing regulations and programs administered by the Code Enforcement Division regarding abandoned vehicles, outdoor storage of junk and rubbish, and substandard or illegal buildings, in order to protect and improve the integrity and stability of existing neighborhoods.
 Storage of junk and rubbish and building violations will continue to be handled on a complaint basis and vehicle abatement will continue to be addressed through responses to complaints and neighborhood patrols.